 A Special Event liquor license is a temporary non-transferable liquor license that allows a qualified organization to sell and serve spirituous liquor for the period authorized on the license.

-Special Event liquor licenses are required when serving, selling or dealing in alcohol on an ASU premise that does not have a state-issued liquor license.
-To find out which ASU premises have a state-issued liquor license, contact insurance services.
+Special Event liquor licenses are required when serving, selling or dealing in alcohol on an ASU premise that does not have a state-issued liquor license and where any of the following apply to the event:

 ASU event coordinators, planners and venue managers are responsible for reviewing all third-party events to ensure a Special Event liquor license is not needed.